 Expressions

-With expressions, you can structure and manipulate data before binding the data to the UI components.
-Expressions are JSONata language-based.
+Expressions allow you to structure and manipulate data before binding it to the UI components.
+Expressions are JSONata-based.
 JSONata is a lightweight query and transformation language for JSON data.
-JSONata is a rich complement of built-in operators and functions providing options to manipulate and combine data.
+It also provides a rich complement of built-in operators and functions for manipulating and combining data.

 The shared expressions can be set either in the index.jigx file or in the itself.
 The expressions property is used for this and allows you to choose a custom name for the expression and save a value.

-Expressions that are set in the index.jigx are reusable throughout your whole solution.
+Expressions that are set in the index.jigx are reusable throughout your whole solution by referencing the global expression in the .
+Create the reference to the global expression by using [email protected].name in the .

 These expressions are only available in the itself.